mbari-org/humpback-whale-song-detection/README.md

 ## Development

+With the environment setup in place, which can be done with:

+    just setup

-With the setup in place, run the following on a regular basis as you work with the code:
+run the following on a regular basis as you work with the code:

-    make
+    just dev

-The default task in the makefile does type checking, testing and code formatting.
+This task does code formatting, type checking, and testing.

 **NOTE**: Before committing/pushing any changes, be sure to also run:

-    make pylint
+    just pylint

 and address any issues, or check with the team about any known pylint complaints.

-See [`makefile`](makefile) for all available tasks.
+See [`justfile`](justfile) for all available tasks.